Lemmy: Personal life

 In November 2005, he was invited to the National Assembly for Wales as a guest speaker by Conservative member William Graham.
 He was asked to express his views on the detrimental effects of drugs and called for the legalisation of heroin.
 He stated that legalisation would eradicate the drug dealer from society and generate money from its taxation, however hard this would be to accept.

-Lemmy collected German military regalia; he had an Iron Cross encrusted on his bass, which led to accusations of Nazi sympathies.
-He stated that he collected Nazi memorabilia because he liked the way it looked, and he considered himself an anarchist or libertarian.
-He spoke against racism several times; indeed, there is a viral archival video of Lemmy consoling an aspiring 16-year-old black musician who enjoyed playing metal but was chastised by his father over it (because he considered it white man's music), and Lemmy encouraged the teen to pursue his passion despite his father's protests, vehemently denouncing Hitler and his policies on racial segregation in the process.
-As of February 2023, a single video of the archived recording has amassed 6.9 million views, and an excerpted Reddit post of the clip attracted more than 41,000 upvotes.You cannot be just one colour.
-If the bloody thing is ever gonna work out properly, then we all have to intermarry and screw each other blind and get to be coffee-ish.Lemmy said he was against religion, government, and established authority.
+Lemmy collected German military regalia; he had an Iron Cross emblazoned on his bass, which led to accusations of Nazi sympathies.
+He stated that he collected Nazi memorabilia because he liked the way it looked, and he considered himself an anarchist.
+He spoke against racism many times.
+Lemmy said he was against religion, government, and established authority.
 In 2011, he identified as agnostic, saying: "I can find out when I die.
 I can wait.
 I'm not in a hurry."
 Jeff Hanneman, the founder of the thrash metal band Slayer, befriended Lemmy due to their shared fondness for collecting Nazi memorabilia.
-According to Keith Emerson's autobiography, Lemmy gave him two of his Hitler Youth knives during his time as a roadie for the Nice.
+According to Keith Emerson's autobiography, Pictures of an Exhibitionist (2004), Lemmy gave him two of his Hitler Youth knives during his time as a roadie for the Nice.
 Emerson used these knives many times as keyholders when playing the Hammond organ during concerts with the Nice and Emerson, Lake & Palmer before destroying them.
 Lemmy defended his collection by saying that if his then-girlfriend (who was black) had no problem with it, nobody else should.